CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 The 1/4 point checkpoint is due to your specific TA.
 The 3/4 point checkpoint can be shown to any TA.
 See the two checkered flags below to see what needs to be submitted.

 For Lab 1 only, you may turn in your lab to any TA for full credit.
 That is, you do not need to see a specific TA for the .25 points.
-In addition, for Lab 1 and 2 only, the labs are both due on Monday, September 11, 2023 at 2:00 PM.
+In addition, for Lab 1 and 2 only, the labs are both due on Monday, January 29, 2024 at 2:00 PM.

 If you have difficulty or questions, post your questions to Piazza or see a TA or an instructor during office hours or during the class time set aside for lab work.

+This lab has been tested with the following versions:
+Java 17.0.10
+IntelliJ 2023.3.2
+apache-tomee-plus-9.1.2

 ### Objectives: